jeremejazz/jeremejazz.github.com/content/page/about.md

 skills = [ languages + databases + frameworks ]
 {{< /highlight >}}

 I'm Jereme Causing, a Software Developer from Metro Manila, Philippines.
-Mostly I do full-stack web development.
 I love to share what I know through blogging, participating in communities, and training.
 I've been working on the web for around 7 years and have experienced a lot of endeavors.

 Outside coding, I enjoy reading books, playing with a band, window shopping, or going out to the movies.
 I am into green energy and nature trips.